Bonekyaw/node-express-apollo-nosql/README.md

 ### This is Simple Express Starter Kit

-##### Node express + mongoose apollo graphql api
+##### Apollo server + mongoose - graphql api

 You can use it for your project.
 If it is useful for you, don't forget to give me a GitHub star, please.

-In this node/express template
+In this template

-   - Express framework
+   - Apollo server
    - NoSQL - Mongodb
    - Mongoose ODM
-   - graphql api ( apollo/server, graphql-file-loader, resolvers-composition, etc.)
+   - graphql api ( graphql-tools, graphql-file-loader, resolvers-composition, etc.)
    - JWT auth
    - bcrypt
    - express-validator